4th (City of London) Battalion, London Regiment: Malta 1914

 The battalions of the 1st London Bde were the first TF units to go on service overseas.
 The 1/4th Londons disembarked in Malta on 14 September and began coastal defence and guard duties as well as training the 250 recruits in its ranks.
-On 2 January 1915 the 1/4th Bn was relieved by the 2/4th Bn (leaving its obsolete rifles and equipment for the newcomers) and embarked on HMT Avon for Marseilles in France.
+On 2 January 1915 the 1/4th Bn was relieved by the 2/4th Bn (leaving its obsolete rifles and equipment for the newcomers) and embarked on HMT Avon for Marseille in France.

 Neuve Chapelle

 After re-equipping with charger-loading Long Lee-Enfield rifles and 1914 pattern webbing equipment, 1/4th Londons joined GHQ Reserve at Saint-Omer for further training on 25 January.
 The battalion joined the Ferozepore Brigade of the 3rd (Lahore) Division on 20 February.